(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 - Soooooo many more things!

-I highly reccomend that at the very least you take the FREE version of the online prenatal class (all the links in this post are for the free class!).
+I highly reccomend that at the very least you take the FREE mini version of the online prenatal class.

-If you should decide to go for the paid version of the prenatal class (the one I took) – and I would – then use the code MOP10 to get a discount!
+If you should decide to go for the full version of the prenatal class (the one I took) – and I would – then use the code MOP10 to get a discount!

 I don’t think (based on my own experience) that going to a traditional prenatal class when you already SO busy is a necessity, but I do think any pregnant chicka and daddy-to-be would benefit from knowing a little bit about what’s coming.